sanjanarraju/demo-repo/README.md

 git commit -am "your message"    (this only works for files you modified)  (this command adds and commits at the same time)

-git checkout -d "name"    (deletes the branch)
+git branch -d "name"    (deletes the branch)

 ## Undoing in Git